Dr Claire Gregg

 Memberships

-Fellow and Council Member: Institute of Patent & Trade Marks Attorneys (IPTA)
+Fellow, Vice President and Director: Institute of Patent & Trade Marks Attorneys (IPTA)

 Director: Global IP Alliance (GLIPA)